Kenan Stadium: Planning and fundraising

 After Kenan's donation, there was still no decision over where the exact location of the stadium would be.
-The Board of Trustees committee on buildings planned to met on Monday November 29, 1926 to determine the location.
+The Board of Trustees committee on buildings planned to meet on Monday November 29, 1926 to determine the location.
 The location south of campus at the time, a ravine, was highly thought to be the location of choice.
 It was believed by building in this location would cheapen the construction costs compared to building it on a level ground.
 The location is covered with dense woods, so clearing the landing will be the first part.
 It was believed that there still would be several trees that would be left around the stadium, which would allow for some beautiful sights with the changing of the leaves colors.
 The trees cut were to be fed into the saw mill to provide planks for seating.
 A steam shovel located in Carrboro, North Carolina was at the ready to be used once the land was cleared.
 Engineers in the planning phase felt the whole process would take ten months.

 The committee met on the 29th, but adjourned the meeting without making a decision and those planned to meet again the following Monday.
 The site in the ravine had been ruled out because it was thought that when the university expanded further south that "noisy athletic celebrations would be too near the precincts devoted to scholarly pursuits," in particular a library to be built.
 The decision was pushed back in part because of President Chase's absence and as one committee member stated "It's too important a question to be settled hastily.
 The University is growing, and we've got to look a long way ahead."
 After the meeting two additional sites were being considered: one 400 feet down from the ravine and southeast of the Old Chapel Hill Cemetery.
 By December 3, surveyors were working on the two new sites, as well as the original proposed location in the ravine, and they were to prepare reports for the committee's meeting the following Monday.
 The site 500 feet down from the ravine was chosen and during the meeting, the committee walked through the future site where areas had been staked marking limits of the field and the stands.
 Woollen, who was on the committee, reaffirmed the prior statements that the stadium would be completed before Thanksgiving 1927.